-This factsheet was developed under a grant from the Department of Education, NIDRR grant number H133B080024.
-However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
-Copyright © 2012 University of Washington, Aging and Physical Disability Rehabilitation Research and Training Center.
-All Rights Reserved.
+This factsheet was developed under NIDLRR grant numbers H133B080024 and H133B130018 from the Administration on Community Living (ACL).
+However, contents do not necessarily represent the policy of the ACL, and you should not assume endorsement by the Federal Government.

+© Copyright 2015.
+University of Washington, Healthy Aging RRTC.